libktx/ktx/.github/CONTRIBUTING.md

 - Add `build.gradle` file.
 It should contain dependencies specific to your module.
 If there are none, you can leave it empty.
 - Add `README.md` file describing your module.
 Refer to other `README.md` files for guidelines.
+- Add short description of the module to root `README.md`.
 - Your final module structure should roughly match this schema:

 ```